A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Upper Bounds

 for the \lea~\cite{DoerrK15}.

 We are not aware of any previous result for the \ea for general values of $\mu$ and $\lambda$.
 Using a standard domination argument, however, the results of Dang and Lehre~\cite{DangL16} for the \commaea can be extended to the \ea.
+Recall that the \commaea differs from the \ea only in the selection mechanism, which disallows the \commaea to select any parent individual into the next population, even the ones which are better than all $\lambda$ offspring.
+This imposes a constraint on the parameters requiring $\lambda$ to be at least $\mu$.
 For the case that $\lambda > (1+\eps) e\mu$, $\eps > 0$ a constant\footnote{In~\cite{DangL16} only $\lambda > e\mu$ is required, but from analyzing their proof we suspect that the stronger condition is implicitly used.}, and $\lambda = \Omega(\log n)$, Dang and Lehre~\cite[Theorem~14]{DangL16} proved that the \commaea within an expected number of

 iterations finds the optimum of \onemax.